schmhun/listwish/README.md

 # listwish
-An asymmetric wishlisting app for gift receivers to create their lists blinded of what's been taken so far and gift givers to select gifts without duplicated efforts.
+An asymmetric wishlisting app for gift receivers to create their lists blinded of what's been taken so far and for gift givers to select gifts without duplicated efforts.